iizukanao/bitter/README.md

 ### To edit an existing entry

+On the local machine:

     $ vim 2013/05/27-test.md
     $ git add -u
     $ git commit -m update
     $ git push origin master

 ### To delete an entry

+On the local machine:

     $ git rm 2013/05/27-test.md
     $ git commit -m delete